-Despite all the entertaining perks that come with writing fantasy novels, occassionally having an overactive imagination does get in the way.
+Despite all the entertaining perks that come with writing fantasy novels, occasionally having an overactive imagination does get in the way.
 For example, I spent the whole of Tuesday worrying that I might have been fatally poisoned by a foul-tasting, Wimpy waffle.

 After I woefully declared I was going to die, Mr. Omar also took a bite.
 He agreed it tasted awful but shrugged it off as harmless, offering me a sip of strawberry milkshake before sending it back and continuing as usual.
 I, of course, persisted with thoughts about what could possibly have made the waffle taste so foul.
 Had something accidentally been mixed in?
 Was I the innocent victim of a spiteful, disgruntled employee?
 Had the batter fermented into an edible or posionous form of alcohol?
 If it had been something poisonous, would the effect be immediate or would it lead to later complications, possibly shaving a day or two off the end of my life when I’m old and wrinkly?
 Had Mr. Omar been romantically brave by also eating the waffle, or was he just really confident that I was (as usual) overreacting?

 Speaking of which, I have yet to see any troublesome incident visibly affect Mr. Omar in the decade we’ve been together, whereas I am almost always affected.
-Given this personality difference, his “tough it up, buttercup” attitude toward everything makes it difficult for me to trust that he’s accurately assessed the situation at hand.
+Given this personality difference, his “toughen up, buttercup” attitude toward everything makes it difficult for me to trust that he’s accurately assessed the situation at hand.
 After all, a lot of emergencies require immediate attention to avoid disaster, and perceived apathy in the face of genuine struggle looks at best cold, often cruel.

 Still, “over” caring can be equally damaging.
 Unneccessary stress in the recent waffle situation hurt my body more than the bad bite, and things like feeding an animal that should be foraging, for example, can leave it fat, bored and ultimately unhappy, without the necessary skills it needs to survive.